Wylie Sypher

-Feltus Wylie Sypher (December 12, 1905 – August 1987) was an American non-fiction writer and professor.
+Feltus Wylie Sypher (December 12, 1905 – August 14, 1987) was an American non-fiction writer and professor.

-Sypher was born in Mount Kisco, New York to Harry Wylie Sypher and Martha Berry.
+Sypher was born in Mount Kisco, New York, to Harry Wylie Sypher and Martha Berry.
 He graduated from Amherst College in 1927.
 He received a master's degree from Tufts University in 1929 and became an instructor at Simmons College.
 That same year he married Lucy Johnston.
 In 1932, he received his second master's degree from Harvard University.
 He earned his Ph.D. in 1937 from Harvard.

 Sypher taught summers at the University of Wisconsin, the University of Minnesota, and in the 1968 summer session he became the first Robert Frost Professor of Literature at the Bread Loaf School of English at Middlebury College, where he had taught since 1957.
-Professor Sypher was twice awarded a Guggenheim fellowship for research in the theory of fine arts and literature.
+He was twice awarded a Guggenheim fellowship for research in the theory of fine arts and literature.

-Throughout his life, Sypher wrote on the history of art and literature, sometimes combining both.
-Sypher viewed art history and criticism as the same thing.

-He died in Hackettstown, New Jersey in 1987.
+He died in Hackettstown, New Jersey, in 1987.